Progesterone boosted my 'Quality of Life'

 by: Wray

 Hi Greg Bless you for sharing this with us.
 We'll certainly let them know, particularly as we have many men asking about progesterone for BPH, rising PSA levels, cancer too.
 In fact many men are using it successfully for prostate and libido problems.
 I'm surprised you were given Zoladex, in view of recent research indicating testosterone is not implicated in prostate cancer.
 There is evidence that low testosterone might cause an increase risk in prostate cancer, see here and here.
 In fact there is little evidence that testosterone treatment causes either prostate cancer or it's progression, see here.
 And that oestrogen is a possible the culprit, see here, here and here.
 There's some evidence high prolactin increases the risk.
 Although in men with PCA the addition of testosterone does cause a rapid progression if they have been castrated, but not in hormonally intact men, see here and here.
 An analysis of 44 studies using testosterone treatment showed no evidence in an increased risk in PCA, see here.
 A 1941 study on one man initiated the androgen deprivation therapy for PCA, see here and here.
 There is also a possibility that epidermal growth factor receptors are involved, see here.
 Unfortunately there are few studies done on progesterone's effects in men, and none I can find on progesterone and cancer.
 Plenty for women, where it's been used successfully in a number of cases.
-These two papers are worth reading here and here.
-You'll notice one mentions blocking gonadotropin secretion, which ultimately Zoladex does.
+These two papers are worth reading (apologies but links no longer active online) You'll notice one mentions blocking gonadotropin secretion, which ultimately Zoladex does.
 I'm not sure how much you are using, but please consider at least 100mg/day.
 It's safety level is very high, over 1200mg/day is given via IV transfusion to men who have suffered traumatic brain injury.
 Take care Wray

 Nov 05, 2010